Calibrate Distant-view Camera for P2/P2S

 2. Check Slat Installation: Ensure the slats are properly installed and level.

-3. Check Camera Module: Ensure the distance-view camera module is securely fastened; if loose, tighten the screws.
+3. Check Camera Module: Ensure the distant-view camera module is securely fastened; if loose, tighten the screws.

 If the deviation persists after these inspections, it indicates the need for distance-view camera calibration.
 Please follow the calibration procedure below.